Meet our amazing team of staff who will be working to bring our vision to life!

 Lecturer in Mathematical Cognition, Loughborough University

 Julia is a lecturer in Mathematical Cognition in the Centre for Mathematical Cognition at Loughborough University.
-Within CEML, Julia will contribute to the identification of causal mechanisms that drive mathematics learning during primary school and how these can be used to inform the design of effective educational resources.
+Within CEML, Julia contributes to the identification of causal mechanisms that drive mathematics learning during primary school and how these can be used to inform the design of effective educational resources.

 Krzysztof Cipora

 Krzysztof joined the Centre for Mathematical Cogntion as a lecturer in April 2020.
-Krzysztof’s responsibility within CEML would be methodological support, especially quantitative research methods, with a particular focus on looking into individual prevalence of observed effects.
-He will also be involved in training and capacity building activities, as well as data management.
+Krzysztof’s responsibility within CEML is methodological support, especially quantitative research methods, with a particular focus on looking into individual prevalence of observed effects.
+He is also involved in training and capacity building activities, as well as data management.

 Ann Dowker